NaturalGIS/mapping_ecosystem_services/README.md

 4) The land use map/layers **must** have an attribute/column that represent the patches classification.
 This attribute can be numeric (integer or decimal) or text.

-5) As part of the computations the  plugin does a **distance analyasis**, a type if GIS analysis that is known to be slow when large amount is being processed.
+5) As part of the computations the  plugin does a **distance analysis**, a type if GIS analysis that is known to be slow when large amount is being processed.
 Depending on the number of patches involved in the analysis the plugin can take quite a long time to compute the results so **please be patient**.
 The plugin allows to do the analysis using the patches **bounding boxes** rather than the patches **boundaries**, if you want faster computation times (at the cost of a slighty less precise analysis) use the "**Bounding boxes**" option.

 ## QGIS plugin installation and usage